captainapples/Vehicle_Identification/README.md

 # Vehicle_Identification
-Identify multiple vehicles in an images and their types
+Identify multiple vehicles in an image and their types